MohammedAhmedZakiuddin/MohammedAhmedZakiuddin/README.md

 * 🌍  I'm based in Dallas, Texas
 * ✉️  You can contact me at [ahmedzaki3721@gmail.com](mailto:ahmedzaki3721@gmail.com)
-* 🧠  I'm learning React JS.
+* 🧠  I'm learning React Native, Machine Learning (Python).
-* 🤝  I'm open to collaborating on Linkedin.
+* 🤝  Connect with me on Linkedin.

 ### Skills